Want to take orangutan pictures and explore the jungle of Borneo to find the man of the forest? Follow along on where and how to find him....

 Mind you, we are not here for green fairies nor creepy crawlies, they are just a mildly interesting sometimes annoying side-effect of jungle life.
 We are here for the real deal: the person of the forest (the meaning for the Malay word 'orangutan').
 And we get plenty of what we came for.

 Some people smarter than me have bought beer from one of the tiny speedboats cruising the river and while they paid premium river prices I am envious.
 But even without, dinner is a festive affair on shore and all boats are tied together for the night.
-While we are feasting on prawns, fried fish, noodles and fish chips for which I cannot find a better word than 'interesting,' Faisal our guide and his crew make our beds on board.
+While we are feasting on prawns, fried fish, noodles and fish chips for which I cannot find a better word than 'interesting,' Faisal, our guide, and his crew make our beds on board.

 Of course, it is my boat that has an exhaust problem, gets stuck in the palm trees on the river shore and has to be towed.
 At this point, the shower has become a secondary issue - this boat full of bloggers is craving wifi.
-Roll your eyes all you like but after all, if you see an orangutan and cannot post your picture on Instagram, did it really happen?!
+Roll your eyes all you like but after all, if you see an orangutan and cannot post your orangutan picture on Instagram, did it really happen?!

-*You can book your boat cruise and orangutan visits with Orangutandays.
+*You can book your boat cruise and orangutan tours with Orangutandays.
 Their trips run from 1N2D to 3N4D.
 I would recommend choosing one not only according to budget but also to your ability to rough it and patience for wildlife sightings.

 *Take lots of mosquito repellant, some clothes that can get dirty and comfortable trekking shoes.
 You can refill your water bottle on the boat, mattresses, mosquito nets, pillows and blankets for sleeping are provided.